TomasGlgg/CTF-Writeups/angstromCTF 2022/dreams/Writeup.md

 ### Leaking the libc address

-Since our read function is accompanied by a write, we cannot read pointers to libc in the `got` table (I remind you that our binary file has full `RELRO` protection).
+Since our read function is accompanied by a write, we cannot read pointers   in the `got` table (I remind you that our binary file has full `RELRO` protection).
 Therefore, we need to search for pointers in sections with allowed writing for data.
 Let's remember about pointers to `stdout`, `stderr`, `stdin` in libc in the `.bss` section.
 ```